-At the moment, only a few environmental risk factors for SZ are backed by strong evidence: famine during pregnancy, small birth weight, small gestational weight at birth, and cannabis use.
+So far, various environmental risk factors for SZ are backed by strong evidence, such as: famine during pregnancy, small birth weight, low birth weight relative to gestational age and cannabis use.
 Additionally, childhood adversities were highly associated with SZ27.
-Beyond that, a systematic review and meta-analysis87 demonstrated a generalized risk for psychosis associated with a combination of other factors, including maternal infection, perinatal stress, childhood infection, ethnic minority status, migration, urban living, and stressful life events later in life.
-Additional research highlights that prenatal and childhood factors^{24,31,41,88} and substance abuse in later life40 significantly contribute to SZ risk.
+Beyond that, a systematic review and meta-analysis88 demonstrated a generalized risk for psychosis associated with a combination of other factors, including maternal infection, perinatal stress, childhood infection, ethnic minority status, migration, urban living, and stressful life events later in life.
+Additional research highlights that prenatal and childhood factors^{24,31,41,89} and substance abuse in later life40 significantly contribute to SZ risk.

-Several molecular mechanisms involved in SZ have sustainable evidence regarding the disruption of neurotransmitters, neuroinflammation, structural brain changes, and neurodevelopment.
+Several molecular mechanisms have been proposed to underlie development of SZ including the disruption of neurotransmitters, neuroinflammation, structural brain changes, and altered neurodevelopment.

-The first molecular mechanism is the disruption in neurotransmitters, based on the effectiveness of antipsychotics on SZ symptoms.
-The dopamine dysregulation hypothesis has been observed in two manners: an excess of dopamine in the mesolimbic pathway can lead to positive symptoms observed in SZ, while a lack of dopamine in the mesocortical pathway can be seen as negative symptoms like anhedonia and social withdrawal^{61,89,90}.
-This can explain why antipsychotics targeting dopamine 2 receptors are often effective for the treatment of positive but less for negative symptoms.
+Neurotransmitter hypothesis of SZ has been proposed based on the effectiveness of antipsychotics on SZ symptoms.
+The most prominent dopamine dysregulation hypothesis has been observed in two manners: an excess of dopamine transmission in the mesolimbic pathway can lead to positive symptoms observed in SZ, while a lack of dopamine signaling in the mesocortical pathway can result in negative symptoms like anhedonia and social withdrawal^{62,90,91}.
+This can explain why typical antipsychotics targeting only dopamine 2 receptors are often effective for the treatment of positive but less for negative symptoms.